kind2-mc/kind2/doc/usr/source/3_output/2_machine_readable.rst

 If the result is ``valid``, or ``falsifiable``, it also contains a ``Runtime`` element, which reports the runtime of the analysis (in seconds), and whether the timeout expired or not.
 If the result is ``valid``, a ``K`` element gives the value of ``k`` for which the property was proved valid.
-If the result is ``falsifiable``, a ``Counterexample`` element describes a sequence of values for each stream, and automaton, that leads the system to the violation of the property.
+If the result is ``falsifiable``, a ``Counterexample`` element describes a sequence of values for each stream that leads the system to the violation of the property.
 It also gives the list of contract modes that are active at each step, if any.
 If the result is ``unknown``, the ``Property`` element may contain a ``TrueFor`` element specifying the largest value of ``k`` for which the property was proved to be true.